wp-plugins/wp-conversion-boxes/README.txt

 = Same Traffic.
 More Conversions. =

-WP Conversion Boxes helps you to easily create high converting email optin and call-to-action boxes (using our conversion optimized box templates) that you can put below your posts/pages or almost anywhere on your blog.
+WP Conversion Boxes helps you to easily create high converting email optin and call-to-action boxes (using our conversion optimized box templates) that you can put almost anywhere on your blog.

-Easily boost your conversion rates using our advanced attention grabbing box settings to grab user attention for more conversions use the inbuilt conversion tracking system to track every important stats of your email optin and call to action boxes.
+Easily boost your conversion rates using our advanced attention grabbing box settings to grab user attention for more conversions and use the inbuilt conversion tracking system to track every important stats of your email optin and call to action boxes.

-So, with these features, you get more conversions all while having no change to your traffic. *Same Traffic.
-More Conversions.*
+And that's not all, the plugin comes with loads of other features that help you boost your conversion rates!

+**Read on to know more...**

 = How is WP Conversion Boxes Different From Other Similar Plugins? =